Metrizable uniform spaces: Metrizable uniform spaces

-A family of disjoint subsets $X_\alpha\incl M$ is called {\it uniformly disjoint} if it constitutes a uniform cover of its union.
-(In other words, if there exists an $\eps>0$ such that $d(X_\alpha,X_\beta)>\eps$ whenever $\alpha\ne\beta$, where $d(X,Y)=\sup\{d(x,y)\mid x\in X,\,y\in Y\}$.)
-The space $M$ itself is called {\it uniformly discrete} if the collection of its singletons is uniformly discrete.
+It is easy to see that $M$ is uniformly discrete if and only if for every pair of merging sequences in $M$, both sequences are eventually constant.
+If $M$ is uniformly discrete, then all Cauchy sequences in it are eventually constant (in other words, $M$ is complete and non-uniformly discrete), but the converse is not true.

 A neighborhood $U$ of a subset $S$ of a metrizable uniform space $X$ is called {\it uniform} if it contains the star of $S$ in some uniform cover of $X$; or equivalently if $S$ and $X\but U$ constitute a uniformly discrete collection.
-The space $M$ is called {\it uniformly connected} if contains no subset that is its own uniform neighborhood. \end{definition}
+The space $M$ is called {\it uniformly connected} if contains no subset that is its own uniform neighborhood.